How to Increase Shopify Sales With a Mobile App

 63% of customers want personalized recommendations from retailers.

-Your Shopify mobile app will be the best way to give people exactly what they need.
+App development is the best way to give people exactly what they need.
 Apps make it easy to leverage AI technology.

 This type of technology will monitor the actions of users as they interact with your app.
 Based on their browsing behavior and purchase history, your app can automatically recommend relevant products to each unique customer.